rickiren/medicalspaagent/SETUP_SUPABASE_STORAGE.md

 ## Troubleshooting

 **Screenshots still not showing?**
-- Check Vercel logs for errors
+- Check Firebase Functions logs for errors
 - Verify the bucket is **public**
-- Verify `SUPABASE_SERVICE_ROLE_KEY` is set in Vercel
+- Verify `SUPABASE_SERVICE_ROLE_KEY` is set in Firebase Functions environment
 - Check Supabase Storage → `screenshots` bucket to see if files are being uploaded

 **Getting permission errors?**